BenjaminBini/substitutions/README.md

 I used [twit](https://github.com/ttezel/twit) library.

-The bot is currently running on an existiong Twitter account : [substitutions_](https://twitter.com/substitutions_).
+The bot is currently running on an existing Twitter account : [substitutions_](https://twitter.com/substitutions_).
 *The Twiter app on which the bot is running is currently suspended by Twitter, I am waiting for an answer to my unban request.*

 ## Installation